-If you are anything like me — a doting pet parent with a relentless need to constantly photograph every adorable pet moment I experience, then your smartphone isn’t filled with selfies and sunsets but rather TONS of photos of your furbabies… your pet after getting groomed, Fido laying on his bed, and another of Fido laying on his bed because this time his paws are crossed… I’m always snapping photos of my furbabies and sharing them on social media.
-Yes, I am that person and proudly so.
-That said, I reached out to celebrity pet photographer and dog owner herself, Grace Chon, to share with us some of her tips on how to snap a pawesome pet photo.
+Doting pet parents have a relentless need to constantly photograph every adorable pet moment.
+Their smartphones aren’t filled with selfies and sunsets but rather TONS of photos of their furbabies… a fluffy coat after getting groomed, Fido laying on his bed, and another of Fido laying on his bed because this time his paws are crossed… We reached out to celebrity pet photographer and dog owner herself, Grace Chon, to share with us some of her tips on how to snap a pawesome pet photo.
 Here is what she had to say…

 1) Follow the Light